cocotb/cocotb/documentation/source/hal_cosimulation.rst

     yield cocotb.external(hal.endian_swapper_enable)(state)

-The HAL will perform whatever calls it needs, accessing the DUT through the :class:`Avalon-MM driver <cocotb.drivers.avalon.AvalonMM>`, and control will return to the testbench when the function returns.
+The :term:`HAL` will perform whatever calls it needs, accessing the :term:`DUT` through the :class:`Avalon-MM driver <cocotb.drivers.avalon.AvalonMM>`, and control will return to the testbench when the function returns.